 Made by Blizzard, this is one of the best ARTS games around, with awesome characters, solid voice acting, great graphics, and necessary teamwork that doesn't make you want to drive your Magic Mouse through your 5K iMac screen.

 HotS is free to play, but you'll be stuck with the playable characters offered to you, which rotate every week.
 You can earn gold in the game, but to get anything decent will take a looooong time.
 Therefore, you can buy heroes, skins, and mounts in the game with USD.
 Otherwise, play for free and just enjoy.

-It doesn't matter which platform you're playing on; Portal 2 is hands-down one of the greatest video games of all time.
-It builds on the fun and weirdness of Portal from the Orange Box and throws you into a more fascinating story, with puzzles that never really feel like puzzles, since you're out of the testing chambers just trying to escape.
+It doesn't matter which platform you're playing on; Portal 2 is hands-down one of the greatest video games of all time and definitely one of the best Mac games ever.
+It builds on the fun and weirdness of Portal from the Orange Box and throws you into a more fascinating story, with puzzles that never really feel like puzzles since you're out of the testing chambers just trying to escape.

 You once again play as Chell (the voiceless captive with the sweet boots and "stubborn will to live") who is once again trying to escape the Facility, which she totally ruined years earlier.
 Wheatley, a personality core voiced by Stephen Merchant, revives Chell to escape the Facility with him, but all is not as it seems.

 This game is incredibly atmospheric, often creepy and weird, as well as gut-bustingly hilarious.
 You'll learn about the history of the ruined Facility, mainly from GLaDOS (in an unusual form) and voice recordings from Aperture Science founder Cave Johnson, voiced by the legend J.K.
 Simmons (the funniest part of the game).